Apply online Download brochure

 Master's Thesis

-1. The academic research paper with a theoretical management focus involves researching practical problems that organizations are confronted with, and formulating recommendations drawn from the research.
-The project focuses on a management or business problem encountered by a larger number of organizations (N>1).
+1. The academic research paper with a theoretical management focus involves researching practical problems that organisations are confronted with, and formulating recommendations drawn from the research.
+The project focuses on a management or business problem encountered by a larger number of organisations (N>1).

-2. The academic research paper with a focus on a real-life issue of a company involves how to advise a real life organization in solving a specific problem it is facing.
-Part of this project will consist of doing business research to further analyze the problem.
+2. The academic research paper with a focus on a real-life issue of a company involves how to advise a real life organisation in solving a specific problem it is facing.
+Part of this project will consist of doing business research to further analyse the problem.

 3. Within the Global Social and Economic Impact Project the focus of your final paper should be on one of the following global challenges: